LooLoo1/personalnsight/README.md

 - Launch the project using the npm build && npm start command.
 - Availability of README.md file with launch instructions for dev and production environments.

----
-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://personalnsight-git-main-looloo1s-projects.vercel.app) from the creators of Next.js.